 Being pregnant and having a baby is thought of as a happy and exciting time.
-However, for some mums, dads and new parents, it doesn't always feel this way and can be an extremely overwhelming experience.
+However, for some, it doesn't always feel this way and can be an extremely overwhelming experience.

 How are you feeling?

 It’s completely normal to not be feeling as happy and able to cope as you thought you would.
-Some pregnant women and new parents experience feeling:
+During pregnancy and as new parents you may be feeling:

 You may also have intrusive or worrying thoughts and be struggling emotionally at this time, which can happen to anyone.
 It’s important for you to know that experiencing these feelings doesn’t mean that you are failing as a parent.
 You’re dealing with a life-changing event and we all need some support sometimes.
 As you look after your growing family, we’ll help to look after you and give support to new parents.